June 11, 2020

 - Reviewing proposals

 There are a ton of proposals to review, and typically more than 300 employees apply to sit on review panels.
-The Adobe team works hard to create diverse, cross-functional teams of five to eight employees in each location, totalling 140 employees.
+The Adobe team works hard to create diverse, cross-functional teams of five to eight employees in each location, totaling 140 employees.

 The panel members attend virtual training delivered by the philanthropy team to learn best practices (like how to deliver an objective review and analyze a budget) and have about eight weeks to review the proposals that are sent to their site.
 Through the process, employees are connecting with a deeper sense of purpose while learning skills that will be used well beyond the grantmaking experience.